Is My Sourdough Starter Healthy?

 2. Poor hygiene/maintenance of the jar where sourdough starter is kept.

-In the first instance, please reach out to us if you see any dark spots in the plastic zip-lock bag the starter comes in.
+In the first instance, please reach out to us if you see any dark spots in the plastic zip-lock sachet the starter comes in.
 While we always strive to ship our starters as fresh as possible, the shipping conditions and lengthy delays are out of our hands.
 Ideally, starters should travel with ice packs, but for obvious reasons it would not be possible or economically justified.
 So, we take that risk on our shoulders and will replace any starter that arrived in ‘poor shape’.

 We believe it is best to give your new starter a feed within 1-2 weeks since packing to ensure it stays healthy and thriving.
 Each bag will have a ‘packed on’ date so you know exactly how long it has been since the last feeding.
 If you don’t have time immediately once you receive the starter, please keep the bag in the fridge for a maximum of 4 weeks.